chenr03/MaptoProps2/README.md

 * Now we need to go to our `reducers.js` file and update the "cars" reducer.
 First, give it a second parameter called "action".
 This will represent whichever action is passed in on dispatch.
 Now it's time to change this function and give it a switch statement.
 You can reference prior material for this but ultimately we want to switch on `(action.type)`, provide a case for `ADD_CAR` that returns a copy of the state array plus the new car (`[ ...state, action.value]`) and handle the default case that simply returns the state.

 * We will be dispatching this action from the `AddCar` component so let's go look at that now.
 Notice there is a form that is collecting the input data.
-It happens in a dialog box that appears when you click the "Add Car" button on the dashboard page.
+It happens in a dialog box that appears when you click the "Add AdminView" button on the dashboard page.

 * We need to create a container for this component so that we can hook it up to Redux.
-Create a file called `AddCar.js` under the containers folder.
+Create a file called `AddListing.js` under the containers folder.

 * Import the `{ connect }` function at the top of the file like we have in the other containers.
 Then, import the `AddCar` component from the components file.
 We also need to import the action so import `{ addCar }` from the "redux/actions" file.